PhiRite/GenCiv-Impact/README.md

 # GenCiv-Impact
-An attempt to bring genshin impact factions and mechanics into Unciv
+An Unciv mod that adds nations and many mechanics from genshin impact.
+Currently in 1.0 Open Beta V1 with many missing mechanics and images.